 Officer at Large

-After 5 years living and working abroad in Peace Corps (Kyrgyzstan) and the Middle East (United Arab Emirates), Theo moved back with his wife to the Pacific Northwest.
+After 5 years living and working abroad in Peace Corps and the Middle East, Theo moved back to the Pacific Northwest.
 In 2012 Theo took his first overnight backpacking trip in a very long time in the Indian Heaven Wilderness and barely made it back to the car.
 However, on this same trip he also had his first encounter with PCT hikers on the trail and it created a spark.
 Every summer since he’s embarked on longer and more successful backpacking trips including the WT, TRT, JMT and in 2017 the PCT.
 He owes much of his success to ALDHA for training and mentoring his hiking advancement.

-Theo currently works as a project manager with the University of Oregon.
-In his spare time when he’s not hiking he enjoys staying in touch with his trail family, planning his next adventure and developing outdoor products.
-He’s grateful to be a part of ALDHA-West and have the opportunity to give back to the community, and make hiking accessible to everyone.
+Theo currently works as a construction project manager.
+In his spare time when he’s not hiking he enjoys staying in touch with his trail family, planning his next adventure and trying to develop outdoor products.
+He’s grateful to be a part of ALDHA-West and have the opportunity to give back to the community, and make hiking more accessible to everyone.

 Mary "Fireweed" Kwart